trueagi-io/hyperon-pln/metta/inference-control/README.md

 (: Refl (≼ $x $x))
 ```

-its transitivity
+Its transitivity

 ```
 (: Trans (-> (≼ $x $y) (-> (≼ $y $z) (≼ $x $z))))
 ```

-as well as an extra rule expressing that January non-strictly preceeds
+As well as an extra rule expressing that January non-strictly preceeds
 every other month

 ```